 ~ Sheryl Ficorilli, Clinic Manager, Quinsigamond Community College, Wooster, MA

 The Breach Notification Rule was issued under the Health Information Technology for Economic and Clinical Health (HITECH) Act, part of the American Recovery and Reinvestment Act of 2009 (ARRA).
 The purpose of the Rule is to make sure affected individuals are notified if there is a breach of their unsecured protected health information.
 The rule applies to covered entities and business associates.

-The written notice must be sent to the affected individual, at his last known address, or to the next of kin, if necessary, by first class mail.
+The written notice must be sent via first class mail to the affected individual at his last known address or to his next of kin.
 It must be written in plain language and must include specific information.

 An e-mail notice may be sent if the individual has authorized the use of e-mail.

 Click below if you are interested in our HIPAA Compliance Program.